acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 ## Sections are subdirs of `/content` that have an `_index.md` [^2]

-[^2]: In reality, the first level children of `/content` are always sections, regardless of whether they have `_index.md` or not.
+[^2]: As a special case, the first level children of `/content` are always sections.
 See the [Docs for Sections](https://gohugo.io/content-management/sections).
-  Also, in this section I'm also omitting that taxonomies can have a corresponding `_index.md`, but those are not considered sections.
-In the end, the logic is almost the same.
+  Also, in this section I'm omitting that taxonomy lists and terms have a corresponding `_index.md`, but those are not considered sections.

-In the previous example the sections were `/`, `/blog`, `/presentations` and `/presentation/math`.
+In the previous example `/`, `/blog`, `/presentations` and `/presentation/math` were sections.

-All the pages under a section's directory are called its children.
+All the pages under a section's directory (including other sections) are called its children.
+The children of `presentations` are, for example, `why-hugo`, `why-go` and `math`.
 This definition will become important later on.
-The children of `presentations` are, for example, `why-hugo`, `why-go` and `math`.

-Anything else is simply called a **regular page**.
+Non-section pages are simply called a **regular pages**.

 ## `/layouts` contains the HTML templates.
-Each content file is matched with a specific template from `layouts`, with a [wide set of rules](https://gohugo.io/templates/lookup-order).
+Each content file is matched with a specific template from `layouts`, with a [set of rules](https://gohugo.io/templates/lookup-order).

-This is subset of rules I find convenient [^9]:
+This is a subset of rules I find convenient [^9]:

 * A regular page like `content/somepath/**/foo.md` will be rendered using `layouts/somepath/single.html`
 * A section page like `content/somepath/**/_index.md` will be rendered using `layouts/somepath/list.html`.
 * `layouts/_default/single.html` and `layouts/_default/list.html` are used if the others are missing.

-[^9]: There are many other ways to organize templates.
+[^9]: There are many other ways to organize templates, see [Template Lookup Order](https://gohugo.io/templates/lookup-order).
 It's a matter of preference.

 ## Templates are `HTML` sprinkled with `{{...}}`